JunMa11/CVPR-MedSegFMCompetition/README.md

 5. **Outputs results** as `.npz` files and a CSV summary.

 ### Output
 - Segmentation results are saved in the specified output directory.
+    -   Final prediction in the `segs` key
+    -   All the 6 intermediate predictions in the `all_segs` key
 - Metrics for each test case are compiled into a CSV file.

 For more details, refer to the challenge page: https://www.codabench.org/competitions/5263/